Dayyan-Zero/Re-Creatures/README.md

 I'll then review and filter suggestions, and if they match with the vision of the project, they'll be added into the project.

 > [!NOTE]
-> For those who know what they are doing, feel free to work in a new branch, and make a merge request to the `dev` branch.
+> For those who know what they are doing, please fork and pull into the `dev` branch.
 >
 > This would be a great help, especially when it comes to updates and bug fixes!